Jukebox History 1888-1913

 gives food for thought that the United States Patent Office had registered 18

-in 1891 (only three years after the first machine had seen the light of day).
+(only three years after the first machine had seen the light of day).
+The

-The number of patents pending in those early years show the operators' eager to
+number of patents pending in those early years show the inventors' and

-1/3 of the electrically driven mechanisms were Edison Class M machines
+electrically driven mechanisms were Edison Class M machines for

-for cylinders, and also it has to be mentioned that Thomas Alva Edison did not
+cylinders, also it must be mentioned that Thomas Alva Edison did not take

-take active part in the production of coin-op phonographs in the early years.
+active part in the production of coin-op phonographs in the early years.
+Thomas

-Thomas Alva Edison entered the market years later (after 1896), when he was
+Alva Edison entered the market years later (after 1896), when he was able to

 Rights, that years before had been sold to the founder of the company, Jesse H.